Dialexio/OTA-Catalog-Parser/README.md

 Apple may make changes to their property lists that break this program.
 Apple's ability to do so is limited since they need to ensure compatibility with older firmwares, but nevertheless remains a possibility.

 ### OS versions.json
-Broken output most commonly happens with watchOS updates— specifically, beta updates.
+Broken output most commonly happens with watchOS updates, especially with beta updates.
 The parser needs to know what is and isn't a beta in order to format it correctly, but Apple hasn't made that easy in the past.

-This program utilizes a JSON file, named "OS versions.json," to override the OS version that Apple lists.
-Its format is simple: the name of each field is a build number, and the value is what the OS version should be reported as.
+This program utilizes a JSON file, named "OS versions.json," to override the information that Apple provides.
+Its format is simple: the name of each field is a build number, which contains a dictionary of the following key/value pairs:

+* "Product" (the operating system's name, e.g. "iOS")
+* "Version" (the displayed version, e.g. "11.1.2")
+* "Beta" (what number beta it is; if it is not a beta, it will be 0)
+* "Suffix" (if something should follow, e.g. "watchOS 3.1 beta 2 **Pre-release**")
+* "Devices" (if the entry should only be applied to certain devices)

-Please ensure that the "OS versions.json" contains up-to-date information before reporting a problem.
+If you encounter an issue, please make sure that "OTA versions.json" contains information for newer releases before reporting it.
 For the Mac version, it can be found at `OTA Parser.app/Contents/MonoBundle/OTA versions.json`.

 ## Licensing Information
 This program is distributed under the MIT License.

-This program utilizes code from [Json.NET](http://www.newtonsoft.com/json) and [plist-cil](https://github.com/claunia/plist-cil).
+This program utilizes the [Json.NET](http://www.newtonsoft.com/json) and [plist-cil](https://github.com/claunia/plist-cil) libraries.

 Please refer to LICENSE.md for more details regarding the licenses.